OpenFAST/openfast/modules/servodyn/README.md

 # ServoDyn Module
-This legacy version of TMD and additional documentation are available at the [NWTC Software Portal](https://nwtc.nrel.gov/TMD/).
+The legacy version of TMD and additional documentation are available at the [NWTC Software Portal](https://nwtc.nrel.gov/TMD/).

 ## Overview